In this guide, we will be covering everything you need to know about photography keywords.

 So for example if you were a shoe store and you sold shoes and shoelaces, you would want two separate pages — one targeting the keyword shoes, and one targeting shoe laces, because they are two separate keywords with their own search volume and competition level.

-For the following areas, I will be using the example of my Fullerton Photographer page which the target keyword is “fullerton photographer”
+For the following areas, I will be using the example of my old Fullerton Photographer page which targeted the keyword “fullerton photographer”

 The first place you’ll want to include your keyword is your URL.